andrewrandolph/adiuva/README.md

 # adiuva
-An organized list of wanted emergency services all a click away
+ifdfsAn organized list of wanted emergency services all a click away